NekoHK/cohdi-chart/CoHDI/README.md

 Once you set the provider ID, it cannot be changed later, so please set it carefully.

+## Additional configuration prior to installing CoHDI

+Currently, a workaround is required before installing CoHDI.

+For more information, see the "Supplementary Information" section of this document.

 ## Obtain the Chart